-This section includes a description of programs and services provided by Methodist Hospital and key measurements of outcomes accomplished in Fiscal Year 2016.
+This section includes a description of programs and services provided by Methodist Hospital and key measurements of outcomes accomplished in Fiscal Year 2017.
 Programs and services are organized in response to the two priority health needs identified in Section 4.

-Access to Healthcare Services
+Access to Health Care Services

-Methodist Hospital community benefit services include: operating a 26-bed emergency department 24-hours a day (55,532 visits), providing charity care for patients without the ability to pay for necessary treatment (532 patients served), absorbing the unpaid costs of care for patients with Medi-Cal (24,641 patients served), and absorbing the unpaid costs of care for patients with Medicare (24,826 patients served).
+Methodist Hospital community benefit services include: operating a 26-bed emergency department 24-hours a day1 (52,454 visits), providing charity care for patients without the ability to pay for necessary treatment (1,363 patients served), absorbing the unpaid costs of care for patients with Medi-Cal (24,100 patients served), and absorbing the unpaid costs of care for patients with Medicare (25,793 patients served).

-Given the importance of providing expert care in the community, Methodist Hospital operates several essential hospital services at a financial loss, including a Neonatal Intensive Care Unit, a Maternal Child Health program, and Cardiac Rehabilitation.
+Given the importance of providing expert health services in the community, Methodist Hospital operated several essential hospital services at a financial loss, including: a Level II Neonatal Intensive Care Unit, a Maternal Child Health program, and Cardiac Rehabilitation.

-To assist area residents with finding a physician, Methodist Hospital offers a free Physician Referral Service.
-Residents are encouraged to: telephone 1-888-388-2838 to speak with a dedicated physician referral center (average of 140 callers a month); search for a physician on the hospital web site (average of 750 profile clicks a month), or call a dedicated Chinese Hotline to receive referrals (served approximately 200 callers).
-Physician referrals are fulfilled based on physician specialty, location, gender, language, office hours, and insurance (including Medi-Cal.
-Medicare, and other health insurance plans).
+To assist area residents with finding physicians, Methodist Hospital continues to offer a free Physician Referral Line.
+Residents may choose to telephone 888-388-2838, (a dedicated call center that averages 115 callers per month); search for a physician on the hospital web site (average of 650 clicks a month), or call a dedicated Chinese Hot Line to receive free referrals (served approximately 200 callers).
+Physician referrals are fulfilled based on physician specialty, location, gender, language, office hours, and insurance (including Medi-Cal and senior health insurance plans).

 Methodist Hospital's Health Ministries (Parish Nurse) program develops and supports holistic health programs in faith communities.
-For more than 20 years, Methodist Hospital provides free education and training, information and resources in the areas of wellness promotion and disease prevention to improve the health of our community.
-In Fiscal Year 2016, Methodist Hospital continued its formal Health Ministries program with six churches and nine volunteer Faith Community nurses.
-The Health Ministries program operates at the following locations: Holy Angels
+Now in its 21st year, Methodist Hospital provides free education and training, information and resources in the areas of wellness promotion and disease prevention, and flu shots to improve the health of our community.
+In Fiscal Year 2017, Methodist Hospital continued its formal Health Ministries program with six churches and one retirement community having volunteer Faith Community nurses.
+The Health Ministries program operated at the following locations: Holy Angels Catholic Church (located in Arcadia), Church of the Good Shepherd United Methodist (Arcadia), First United Methodist Church (Temple City), Faith United Methodist Church (Temple City), Mission Community United Methodist Church (Rosemead), True Light Presbyterian Church (Alhambra); and Westminster Gardens, a retirement community located in Duarte.
+In addition, Methodist Hospital has a relationship with two "limited" partners (there is no parish nurse commitment), providing education and information to these churches located in Arcadia: Arcadia Presbyterian Church and Santa Anita Church.
+In Fiscal Year 2017, Methodist Hospital offered five health-related luncheon programs, with a total attendance of 219 persons.

-&lt;sup>1 The emergency department is approved for pediatrics and designated as stroke receiving center and STEMI receiving center by Los Angeles County Emergency Medical Services.
+1 The emergency department is approved for pediatrics and designated as a Comprehensive Stroke Center and STEMI receiving center by Los Angeles County Emergency Medical Services.